myriadrf/LimeSuiteNG/docs/gettingStarted/windows/condaRecipe.rst

 .. important::

    Compared to standard build procedure, building library package using conda-build tool takes more time (5-8 min.) and resources.
-For development purposes it is advised to build from source using cmake.
+For development purposes it is advised to build from source using CMake.
 See :ref:`windows-lib-build-ref`.

 .. hint::